 A template subordinate local law is available for each model local law as an additional support tool for local governments adopting the model local laws.
-These templates are available on the department's website at www.dilgp.qld.gov.au.

 Subordinate local laws are essential to the successful implementation of the model local laws.
-In recognition of the diversity of local governments throughout the state, and to avoid limiting the application of the model local laws, subordinate local laws provide the means for local government to specify the details of regulatory requirements that meet their particular needs.
+In recognition of the diversity of local governments throughout the state, and to avoid limiting the application of the model local laws, subordinate local laws provide the means for local governments to specify the details of regulatory requirements that meet their particular needs.

 It is intended local governments use the templates as a guide when developing subordinate local laws appropriate for their areas for each model local law adopted.
-The templates provide a subordinate local law structure that is consistent with the heads of power provided in the model local law.
+The template provides a subordinate local law structure that is consistent with the heads of power provided in the model local law.
 While the templates include examples and suggestions for subordinate local law content in italicised text, this text is not intended to provide an exhaustive list of matters for inclusion.

-Commentary on model local law provisions and template subordinate
+Commentary on model provisions and template subordinate

-Model Local Law No.4 (Local Government Controlled Areas, Facilities and Roads) 2010 (LGCAFR Model) updates and combines into one model local law specific matters that were previously covered by five separate model local laws:
+Model Local Law No. 4 (Local Government Controlled Areas, Facilities and Roads) 2010 (LGCAFR Model) updates and combines into one model local law specific matters that were previously covered by five separate model local laws: